 Over the course of three weeks, we traveled like maniacs through Kenya trying to do, see, experience, and taste as much as we could possibly manage.
 It wasn’t easy and we had a lot of ups and downs, but it was certainly unforgettable.

 Now that we’re on the plane and heading back to the relative sanity Canada, we’re reflecting on it all and what stood out as our absolute favorites.

-Here’s what we’ve whittled it down to, the seven things to do in Kenya we most strongly recommend and the seven food and drink-related we most enjoyed tasting.
+Here’s what we’ve whittled it down to, the seven Kenya hidden gem things to do we most strongly recommend and the seven food and drink-related we most enjoyed tasting.